NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 This project reframes the challenge as a **machine learning task**: predicting **financial loss (in million USD)** from structured cyber incident data and detecting **high-risk loss events** to support proactive risk management.

 ---

 ## 🎯 Purpose

-This project is designed to predict **financial losses (in million USD)** resulting from cyber attacks using advanced machine learning techniques.
-By transforming structured incident data into actionable insights, the system enables organizations to:
+The project aims to predict **financial losses (in million USD)** from cyber attacks using advanced machine learning techniques.
+By converting structured incident data into actionable insights, the system enables organizations to:

-- **Proactively assess cyber‑risk** before incidents escalate
+- **Proactively assess cyber-risk** before incidents escalate
 - **Allocate resources more effectively** to minimize financial and operational impact
 - **Profile risks by industry**, recognizing that different sectors face unique vulnerabilities
-- **Support data‑driven security investment decisions**, ensuring budgets are directed where they deliver the greatest protection
+- **Support data-driven security investment decisions**, ensuring budgets are directed where they deliver the greatest protection

 ---